Who Buys the Wedding Bands Man or Woman

 READ

-How Much Is a Wedding at Bourne Mansion
+How Much Is a Wedding Reception at a Hotel

 For example, in traditional Chinese culture, it is common for the groom’s family to provide the wedding bands as part of a larger set of dowry items.
 On the other hand, in Indian culture, the bride’s family traditionally provides gold jewelry, including the wedding bands, as part of the bride’s dowry.
 In Scandinavian countries like Norway and Sweden, it is common for both parties to exchange engagement rings and then purchase matching wedding bands together.